StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 .. _microsoft:

 ===============================================
-Setting up signing from OneDrive and SharePoint
+Set up signing from OneDrive and SharePoint 🆕
 ===============================================

 ..
 NOTE::